How to Remove a Stripped Screw

 Stripped Screw Removal Tool

-If you’ve exhausted all the tips on this list, it may be time to opt for a stripped screw removal tool (Image 1).
+If you’ve exhausted all the methods on this list, it may be time to opt for a stripped screw removal tool (Image 1).
 This double-sided bit features a cutting side and a removal side and works with any drill or impact driver.
 Begin by placing the bit in your drill with the cutting side out (Image 2).
 With the drill in reverse, cut the damaged screw head until a clean hole is left (Image 3).
 Next, flip the bit around to the removal side and repeat the process (Images 4 and 5).
 The reverse threads on the tool will promptly grab the screw and remove it.

 Pro Tip: If the screw you’re attempting to remove must be reused and cannot be replaced, this is not the method for you.
 Though highly effective, opt for a different method to avoid rendering the screw unusable.